COFFEE FROM

 Processing Methods

-Producers also focus on natural processing, particularly with single varietals for micro-lots, and experiment with techniques like carbonic maceration and anaerobic fermentation for unique flavours.
+More and more producers focus on natural processing, particularly with single varietals for micro-lots, and experiment with techniques like carbonic maceration and anaerobic fermentation for unique flavours.
 The country's ideal coffee-growing conditions - hot climate, high altitude, and rich soil - contribute significantly.

 Flavour Profiles